ArrowganceStudios/Pacman-Reloaded/README.md

 ### CMake - Windows
 _Building with CMake is currently only supported on Windows._

+Supported compilers:
+- Visual Studio 2019
+- Visual Studio 2022

+Building in both 32- and 64-bit mode should be supported, although the 32-bit build wasn't tested.

 Requires CMake 3.15+.
 To obtain it, either:
 - download it from official distributor [here](https://cmake.org/download/)